zomux/multiagents-web/docs/workshop.md

 We welcome both short papers (up to 4 pages) and long papers (up to 8 pages) following the AAAI format.
 Submissions may include recently published work, under-review papers, work in progress, and position papers.
 All submissions will undergo peer review through a single-blind process.
 While workshop publication is non-archival, accepted papers will be featured on our website with author permission.

+Notes:

+- Please submit your paper with author names anonymized.

 ## Submission site:
 Please submit your work via: [OpenReview Submission Link](https://openreview.net/group?id=AAAI.org/2025/Workshop/WMAC)